MES Advantages: Real-Time Visibility and Traceability

 2. Batch and Lot Traceability

-• Dairy Industry: A dairy producer uses MES to trace a contaminated milk batch back to a specific supplier, preventing widespread recalls.
+• Dairy Industry: A dairy producer uses MES to trace a contaminated milk batch back to a specific supplier and processing line.
+Instead of recalling thousands of gallons of milk, they can isolate the problem to a single batch, saving time, money, and reputation.

 3. Compliance and Audit Readiness